-Address Proposal
+Address Site Reference Area (ha) Proposal

-Hainfo rd
+Hainford

-Chapel Close Road/Harvest GNLP3046 0.27 6-8 dwellings
+Chapel Road/Harvest GNLP3046 0.27 6-8 dwellings

+Close

 (Sites of less than 0.5ha are not considered suitable for allocation and therefore have not been assessed in this booklet.
 These sites will be considered as part of a reappraisal of settlement boundaries to be published with the Regulation 19 Submission version of the Plan).